v1rtuosa/java-project/README.md

-some of my java programming practice
+just some of my java programming practice